Skip old login failures in daily security run output

 Sorry, but is this really so unimportant that it won't be fixed until the next version?
 I realize it may not be a top priority, but I thought it was definitely a bug.
 If I were to try to look into fixing this myself (it would be my first time in this codebase), would one of those suggestions I made earlier be preferable, or is there something else I should look at?

-#18 Updated by Vladimir Vinogradenko about 1 year ago
+#18 Updated by Vladimir Vinogradenko over 1 year ago

 - Status changed from Screened to Needs Developer Review